nguyenthanhvuh/class-oo/private/notes.md

    - Adhere to specifications
    - weaker vs stronger  , e.g., if specification says return a number, then always return 3 is ok.  but if specification says return an odd number, then cannot return any number.
    -

+IC2a
+3. total specs

+# pre:  Nothing
+# post:
+  1. if input list is null/None, throw NullPointException
+  2. if input list is empty, throw Exception (or return [])
+     - don't say anything about IndexError as that requires an Index-based datastructure in the implementation
+  3. return the original list in the same order without first element
+  4. remove the first element and return the rest: WRONG, X, too implemntation specific

+# side-effects
+  - Nothing

+4.

+hasNext() Method:
+  -Preconditions: Nothing explicitly mentioned in the Iterator interface documentation.
+It is generally assumed that the iterator is positioned at a valid element or at the end of the collection.

+ - Postconditions:
+   - Returns true if there is at least one more element in the collection; otherwise, returns false.

+next() Method:
+ - Preconditions: There is at least one more element in the collection. indicating the end of the collection.
+ - Postconditions:
+   Returns the next element in the collection.
+   The iterator is moved to the next position.

+ - Violation Example:
+   - Calling next multiple times without calling hasNext to check if there are more elements.
+   - Calling next when hasNext returns false,

+remove() Method:
+ - Preconditions: next() has been called at least once after the last call to remove.
+ - Violation Example: Calling remove without first calling next.
+Postconditions:
+  Removes the last element returned by next from the underlying collection.
+- Violation Example: Calling remove multiple times consecutively without calling next in between.

 ## Module 3